 All travellers need a good charger.
 And this charger is the best.
-It can plu in to any plug world wide, has USB charging stations and even has a Mac attachment.
-It’s the perfect charger for a world travel who is doing several countries in one trip.
+It can plug in into any plug world wide, has USB charging stations and even has a Mac attachment.
+It’s the perfect charger for a world traveller who is doing several countries in one trip.
 It is literally all that is needed.
-A big probelm solved.
+A big problem solved.

 Find the Twist adaptor on Amazon.